 Breast cancer

-Women who took DES appear to have an increased risk of breast cancer.
-Most research suggests that the risk of breast cancer in DES-exposed mothers is about 30% higher than the risk of women who have not been exposed to this drug.
 When looking at breast cancer risk during a woman’s lifetime, this means about 1 out of 6 women who took DES during pregnancy will get breast cancer, as opposed to about 1 out of 8 women who were not exposed to DES.
 Of course, many other factors affect breast cancer risk as well.

-What should women who took DES while they were pregnant do?
+What should DES mothers do?

 Clear cell adenocarcinoma